A warm welcome, a place of quality and relaxation are the hallmarks of your stay

-Today, Heatherfield remains a grand house offering Bed and Breakfast to those who
+Today, Heatherfield remains a grand house offering a taste of luxury to those who

 to a high specification.
 Breakfast is equally special with homemade preserves and

-curds, locally handmade sausages and free-range eggs from a local farm.
+curds, locally sourced sausages and free-range eggs from a local farm.

 With private parking in the grounds of the house, complimentary Wifi and easy access

 to road, rail and ferries, Heatherfield is a perfect location.